okynos/documentation.achiefs.github.io/index.md

 Available features:

-- File watcher.
+- *File watcher*.
 FIM will emit events on any produced action over your files.
 This will enhance your environment to the next level of security.
-- Real time alerting.
+- *Real time alerting*.
 FIM always works in real time.
 Any change on your files will be detected at the moment.
-- Fast and reliable.
+- *Fast and reliable*.
 With rust language at heart of FIM code.
 It allows us to produce faster, safer and reliable code.
-- Ingester integrated.
+- *Ingester integrated*.
 FIM supports native events send to any current indexer like OpenSearch, ElasticSearch and Wazuh indexer.
 Enhance your experience.
-- Identification of changes in content, attributes, ownership or permissions.
+- *Identification of changes* in content, attributes, ownership or permissions.
-- Extended detected event data, using Audit Linux daemon.
+- *Extended detected event data*, using Audit Linux daemon.
 Retrieve who produces and event and which command produced.
-- Historical logs storage of detected events.
+- *Historical logs* storage of detected events.
-- File integrity checking.
+- *File integrity checking*.
 Automated file integrity checksum hash production.
 FIM will analyze each file change.
 - Compatible with Linux, macOS and Windows.
-- Open Source software.
+- *Open Source software*.
 Our software is developed as complete free open source model.
 It includes a TDD metodology to produce better software.

 ---